dmitriy-iliyov/spring-outbox/README.md

         - For batch consumption: events are filtered and business operation executes only for unconsumed events
     - If event was not consumed: event is marked as consumed and business operation is executed

+---

+### Polling Mechanism

+The polling mechanism is based on selecting events by type, sorted by creation date (or by retry date after the first failed delivery attempt).
+Events of different types can be processed in parallel using threads from a dedicated library-managed thread pool.

+To enable parallel event processing across multiple application instances, the library uses `FOR UPDATE SKIP LOCKED`, which allows concurrent processing of event batches.
+This architectural decision has two drawbacks:
+- Performance degrades as the number of instances increases due to longer search times for available event batches
+- Event processing order cannot be guaranteed

+---

 ### Delivery Semantics

 The library expects the message queue to be configured by the developer.
 Therefore, achieving either delivery semantic is possible with proper configuration of message acknowledgment on the broker side.